-Ah, the great debate: how to get rid of cats and what do you do with feral cats or strays once you’ve caught them?
+Ah, the great feline questions: how to get rid of cats?
+What do you do with feral cats or strays once you’ve caught them?
 Will they eventually take over the world?
 I will by no means attempt to convince you that I am either an ethicist (one who makes ethics their profession) or a trained animal control official.
 What I will tell you is that a majority of those people working within the animal control system tend to agree that a trap-neuter-release program is the most effective way to deal with unwanted cats and feral colonies.
 But (and this is a big “but” for some people) that strategy doesn’t get rid of cats, does it?
 Well, not immediately anyway.
 All too often feral cat colonies go unnoticed or ignored for far too long, producing cats that are too “wild” to trust humans.
 The adult cats in a feral colony are better off released, while a kitten that is anywhere between 4 and 10 weeks old is a possible candidate for socialization or domestication.
 After that, you’re looking at the possibility of a feral cat being feral for the rest of its life, with no chance for adoption.

 The thing to keep in mind is the kind of cat problem you want to get rid of.
 Are these just neighborhood pets (i.e., legally owned by a particular party)?
 Are these cats part of a feral colony (i.e., not legally owned by anyone)?
 Or is this particular cat you have your eye on just a stray?
 Below we’ll tell you how one might get rid of cats.

 Feral Cats: Neutering or Euthanizing?